abpio/abp-commercial-docs/en/migration-guides/openIddict-blazor.md

   typeof(AbpAccountPublicWebOpenIddictModule),
   ```

-- In the **MyApplicationBlazorModule.cs** add `PreConfigureServices` like below with your application name as the audience:
+- In the **MyApplicationHostModule.cs** add `PreConfigureServices` like below with your application name as the audience:

   ```csharp
   public override void PreConfigureServices(ServiceConfigurationContext context)